welldsagl/figs-drools-knowledge/docs/BUSINESS_CENTRAL.md

 By clicking on the added object you can add a restriction on a specific field or a multiple field constraint, choose the constraint type and decide to evaluate the constraint against a constant literal value or a template value.
-If you choose the template key option (choose an adequate name, maybe starting with `$`) you will see a new column in the data tab.
+If you choose the template key option (choose an adequate name, by convention we give names starting with `$`) you will see a new column in the data tab.
 In every cell of the column you can set the value to evaluate the constraint against.

 You can use the same pattern to create the right part of the rule.
-We often use the free DRL option because we wanted to use a helper method we defined previously, in order to create the new cable object to be returned after matching both ComponentConfiguration or CableRequest.
+We often use the free DRL option because it allows us to use helper methods.
 Take a look at any cable rules file and at `CableHelper` Java class in order  to better understand this process.

 ![cables](./images/cables.png)